By Graham L. Wilson

 "It's just I do not know if most people would get the difference" I said, "its nothing special about you."
 To my surprise, her mouth and chin actually moved.

 "You..."
 I began, composing my words carefully, "are the most normal person I have ever met."
 She blinked at me again.
 "Everyone else is merely insane" I concluded.
 I felt her shoulders relax under my grasp, her face, her body soften.
-It was like rock turning first to wood and then finally to actual flesh.
+It was like rock turning first to wood and then finally to actual flesh and bone.
 A stray tear dripped down her left cheek.

 "I'm human?" she asked quietly, meekly.
 I slid my arms down from her shoulders and around her back, pulling her closer.